CollinPoetoehena/DevOpsCourse_Project/README.md

 ansible --version
 ```

+## Environment variables
+See the dummy.env file for an example, use these variables in a .env file.

 ## Infrastructure Automation (Terraform & Ansible)
 We use Terraform for infrastructure provisioning and Ansible for configuration management.
 For example: